Iceland: Cuisine

 Much of Iceland's cuisine is based on fish, lamb, and dairy products, with little to no use of herbs or spices.
 Due to the island's climate, fruits and vegetables are not generally a component of traditional dishes, although the use of greenhouses has made them more common in contemporary food. Þorramatur is a selection of traditional cuisine consisting of many dishes and is usually consumed around the month of Þorri, which begins on the first Friday after 19 January.
-Traditional dishes also include skyr (a yogurt-like cheese), hákarl (cured shark), cured ram, singed sheep heads, and black pudding, Flatkaka (flatbread), dried fish and dark rye bread traditionally baked in the ground in geothermal areas.
-Puffin is considered a local delicacy that is often prepared through broiling.
+Traditional dishes also include skyr (a yogurt-like cheese), hákarl (cured shark), cured ram, singed sheep heads, and black pudding, Flatkaka (flatbread), dried fish, and dark rye bread traditionally baked in the ground in geothermal areas.
+Puffin is considered a local delicacy which is often prepared through broiling.

 Breakfast usually consists of pancakes, cereal, fruit, and coffee, while lunch may take the form of a smörgåsbord.
 The main meal of the day for most Icelanders is dinner, which usually involves fish or lamb as the main course.
 Seafood is central to most Icelandic cooking, particularly cod and haddock but also salmon, herring, and halibut.
 It is often prepared in a wide variety of ways, either smoked, pickled, boiled, or dried.
 Lamb is by far the most common meat, and it tends to be either smoke-cured (known as hangikjöt) or salt-preserved (saltkjöt).
-Many older dishes make use of every part of the sheep, such as slátur, which consists of offal (internal organs and entrails) minced together with blood and served in sheep stomach.
+Many older dishes make use of every part of the sheep, such as slátur, which consists of offal (internal organs and entrails) minced together with blood and served in the sheep's stomach.
 Additionally, boiled or mashed potatoes, pickled cabbage, green beans, and rye bread are prevalent side dishes.

 Coffee is a popular beverage in Iceland, with the country being third placed by per capita consumption worldwide in 2016, and is drunk at breakfast, after meals, and with a light snack in mid-afternoon.
 Coca-Cola is also widely consumed, to the extent that the country is said to have one of the highest per capita consumption rates in the world.

 Iceland's signature alcoholic beverage is brennivín (literally "burnt [i.e., distilled] wine"), which is similar in flavouring to the akvavit variant of Scandinavian brännvin.
 It is a type of schnapps made from distilled potatoes and flavoured with either caraway seeds or angelica.
 Its potency has earned it the nickname svarti dauði ("Black Death").
-Modern distilleries on Iceland produce vodka (Reyka), gin (Ísafold), moss schnapps (Fjallagrasa), and a birch-flavoured schnapps and liqueur (Foss Distillery's Birkir and Björk).
+Modern distilleries on Iceland produce vodka (Reyka), gin (Ísafold), moss schnapps (Fjallagrasa), and a birch-flavored schnapps and liqueur (Foss Distillery's Birkir and Björk).
 Martin Miller blends Icelandic water with its England-distilled gin on the island.
 Strong beer was banned until 1989, so bjórlíki, a mixture of legal, low-alcohol pilsner beer and vodka, became popular.
 Several strong beers are now made by Icelandic breweries.